AtharvKulkarni2110/HospitalQueue/README.md

   - Add patients to the queue

-  - Serve patients (FIFO order)
+  - Serve patients using priority queue order

   - Show the list of waiting patients

+  - Search and delete Patient by their name from the queue

-The project utilizes Linked Lists to store the queue dynamically
+The project utilizes priority queue to store the queue dynamically and serve patients on the basis of priority of seriousness of problem.

 **Features**
- - Add new patients with name, age, and problem
+ - Add new patients with name, age, problem and priority

- - Serve patients one by one (First In, First Out)
+ - Serve patients one by one (on the basis of priority)

  - Display all current patients in the queue

+ - Search Patient by their name

+ - Delete Patient by their name from queue

  - Runs until you choose to exit